Du4nG/SSG-2/content/posts/diaspora/index.md

 \
 Uh... sure.
 I bet she changed her nails no less than three times in the past month.
 Looking good anyway, just transparent nail polish with some rhinestones, simple, but elegant.
 Everything was great, except the process took like... three hours.
 Yikes, smelt like a bad life choice.

 Remember when I mentioned social vices at a random high school ?
 Turns out, those even happened in our secondary school.
 She told me one of the girls, her friend of course, had confronted a mugger on the street.
-After minutes of fighting back, she somehow caught a glimpse of the mugger's identity, shockingly, the guy was a classmate!
+After minutes of fighting back, she somehow caught a glimpse of the mugger's identity, shockingly, the guy was a classmate !
 I chuckled.
 Holy cow, whether to be surprised or to put on a sympathetic face for his path, I might reserve a seat in hell.

 This place used to have only one single branch when she was still around, located in another district where she loved to wander, even though it was miles away.
 Cookies, cupcakes, even the chairs, everything edible here is so sweet, tiny, and sparkly.
 I guess that would explain why most of the guests here are girls.
 \
 ![alt text](butter.png)

-*"Yummy!
+*"Yummy !
 Is this a mochi ?"*
 \
 *"Marshmello, you silly !"*
 \